Best and Cheapest Car Insurance in Kentucky as Rated by Customers in 2022

 The thresholds are $1,000 in medical expenses, a broken bone, permanent disfigurement, permanent injury or death, according to Kentucky’s state insurance website.

 The other required coverage in Kentucky is liability insurance.
-The minimum coverages required by the state are outlined below, but it's important to consider purchasing higher limits so that you and your assets are protected in the event of a costly accident.
+The minimum coverage required by the state are outlined below, but it's important to consider purchasing higher limits so that you and your assets are protected in the event of a costly accident.
+You may consider yourself a safe driver, but that doesn't stop someone else from reckless driving and endangering your life.

 Kentucky state minimum requirements: